 Pedotherapy is (ortho)pedagogy.
-The pedotherapeutic situation is a particular pedagogical situation, and, therefore, the fundamental pedagogical structures must be actualized in pedotherapy, namely pedagogic trust, authority, association, encounter, intervention (correcting and approving), the educative aim (adulthood) and the pedagogical activities.
-The following pedagogical activities are especially mentioned here: Educating is helping the child with meanings (Landman).
+The pedotherapeutic situation is a particular pedagogical situation and therefore the fundamental pedagogical structures must be actualized in pedotherapy, namely pedagogic trust, authority, association, encounter, intervention (correcting and approving), the educational aim (adulthood) and the pedagogic activities.
+The following pedagogic activities are especially mentioned here: Educating is helping the child with meanings (Landman).
 Communicative pedotherapy clearly involves helping the child with meanings, communicating new meanings to the child (symmorphosis).
-It is pedagogical activity which is actualized here.
+It is pedagogic activity that is actualized here.
 Thus, pedotherapy is a concentrated, condensed form of pedagogically founded activity (Dumont).